 At Rabwah, the headquarters of the Ahmadiyya community, the Ordinance’s effect is especially glaring.
 Ninety-five percent of the population of this town is Ahmadis, yet the government has taken steps to deny them their basic rights of representation and assembly.
 The annual Ahmadiyya religious gathering has been banned since 1984.

 Through a legal device, Ahmadis have been deprived of their democratic right to vote.
-According to rules, Ahmadis may only vote after denying the very basis of their belief system — by declaring themselves Non-Muslim; consequently, the elected town council of Rabwah does not represent 95% of its population.
-Despite ‘joint electorate’ Ahmadis alone were placed on a separate electoral list in 2013 national elections, so they were thus made to stay away from casting their votes.
+According to rules, Ahmadis may only vote after denying the very basis of their belief system — by declaring themselves non-Muslim; consequently, the elected town council of Rabwah does not represent 95% of its population.
+Despite ‘joint electorate’ Ahmadis alone are placed on a separate electoral list for national elections, so they are thus made to stay away from casting their votes.

 Ahmadiyya press is gagged; scores of criminal cases have been registered at the orders of the government against the editors, publishers and printer of Ahmadiyya daily paper and periodicals.
 They are not permitted to use simple phrases like Amen and Inshallah.
 The printer in charge of the press has been booked in scores of cases, qualifying him perhaps for inclusion in the Guinness Book of World Records.
-The incumbent printer Mr. Tahir M Imtiaz is in prison for over five months in a fabricated case, and the high court has refused him bail.
+At present the community newspaper and periodicals for women, children, youth and elderly are banned by the government of the Punjab.

 In 1999, the Punjab Government in a petty display of its power over a disenfranchised community changed the name of Rabwah to Chenab Nagar.
 On April 30, 1999, authorities arrested the top leaders of Ahmadiyya community on a fabricated charge of defiling the Quran, a charge that could have landed them in prison for life.
 It was only under international condemnation and pressure that the charges were withdrawn.